 Louis Steib, the son of a newsagent and tobacconist, was Hackney born and bred and a steady worker who had been employed as a tobacco stripper from an early age.
 Tobacco was big business in Victorian London, bringing in significant revenue to the government.
 Huge quantities of the leaf came into London through the docks.
 The warehouse at Tobacco Dock could store twenty-four thousand hogshead at a time, the hogshead being a specific size of barrel containing four hundred and fifty-four kilos of tobacco.

 Since the sixteenth century tobacco consumption had become popular in the British Isles.
 But smoking as we know it was not universally popular.
 One early opponent was King James I, who in his polemic A Counterblaste to Tobacco wrote that smoking was a

-custome lothsome to the eye, hatefull to the Nose, harmefull to the braine, dangerous to the Lungs, and in the blacke stinking fume thereof, neerest resembling the horrible stigian smoke of the pit that is bottomeless.
+custome lothsome to the eye, hatefull to the Nose, harmefull to the braine, dangerous to the Lungs, and in the blacke stinking fume thereof, neerest resembling the horrible Stigian smoke of the pit that is bottomelesse.

 A note about cigars